Wolox/wolmo-core-ios/README.md

 WolMo - Core iOS is a framework which provides extensions and utilities for iOS commonly used at [Wolox](http://www.wolox.com.ar/).

+_Note: Swift 2.3 version (in swift-2.3 branch) won't be updated and maintained._

 ## Table of Contents

   * [Installation](#installation)